Lexus LX: 2007–2010

 The interior includes amenities, standard and optional, featured in the 2007 LS 460, such as semi-aniline leather seats, four-zone climate control, a 19-speaker 450 Watt Mark Levinson surround-sound stereo system with hard-drive memory storage, a hard-drive-based navigation system, XM satellite radio with NavTraffic as standard, a two-piece power liftgate/tailgate and Lexus Intuitive Park Assist, sonar parking assistance.
 Other features include Bubinga wood trim, a center console cooler for storage of cold drinks, power sliding rear seats, power third row seats, and a 9 in DVD rear-seat entertainment system.

 It also has the updated Lexus fifth-generation hard-drive-based navigation system with an 8-inch high-resolution VGA display.
 Lexus' keyless SmartAccess with an ultra-thin "smart card" key is standard with 10 airbags including knee airbags for driver and front passenger and second row side torso airbags, and the Adaptive Front-lighting System (AFS) is standard, while the Pre-Collision System (PCS) and Dynamic Radar Cruise Control systems are options.
 Active front headrests debut this Lexus safety feature for the first time on an SUV in the U.S. A new Wide-view Front and Side Monitor system uses a camera mounted on the grille giving a 180-degree view in front and a camera mounted on the passenger side of the side mirror helps eliminate blind spots at low speeds useful in parking lots or off-road adventures.
 Night View was discontinued.

 In 2009, the LX 570 received J.D.
 Power's top score in its Initial Quality Study.

 2010–2012

 In 2010 for the 2011 model year, Lexus introduced a mild facelift with a new front bumper, and for sports models a stick-on body kit on the front and rear bumpers.
 The new front bumper gave the effect of the new Lexus "spindle" grille without redesigning any of the major bodywork components.
 This was the first year to have the heated steering wheel option.

 2012–2015

 A more substantial facelift arrived in 2012 for the 2013 model year, characterized by a new grille, bumpers, headlamps, tail lamp lenses and miscellaneous trim changes such as new wheel designs.

 2015–2021

 Another facelift was unveiled in August 2015 at the US Pebble Beach Concours d'Elegance.
 The update brought significant changes with an all-new interior, and the only exterior panels carried over were the doors and the roof.

+This facelifted version of the LX is also the first LX model to be officially sold in Japan.